Miscellaneous Class

 But, as long they’re walked daily, they can adapt to living in more compact environments.

-Kai Kens have a thick double coat that will need to be brushed every day to prevent it from shedding excessively and leaving lots of hair and dander around the home.
+Kai Kens have a thick double coat which will need to be brushed every day to prevent it from shedding excessively and leaving lots of hair and dander around the home.

 They only need to be bathed when they get dirty, which will be once a month at most.
 Bathing them any more than this could destroy the natural oils in their brindle coats and lead to irritated skin.